donaldkohcw/gcp_occupancy_senssor/README.md

 📌 Files
 1. combine_daily.py

   Python script that:

-Computes yesterday’s folder index
+  -Computes yesterday’s folder index

-Downloads each user’s logs from GCS using gsutil
+  -Downloads each user’s logs from GCS using gsutil

-Stores them in a local UNC path
+  -Stores them in a local UNC path

-Concatenates all log files into a single .txt output
+  -Concatenates all log files into a single .txt output

-Runs once per day
+  -Runs once per day

-Users + folder mapping + bucket are hard-coded in the script.
+  -Users + folder mapping + bucket are hard-coded in the script.

-Source: combine_daily.py
+  -Source: combine_daily.py

-combine_daily

 2. run_combine.ps1